EdD grad receives prestigious awards

 Since completing her doctorate, Thompson is advancing her responsibilities in a new role as Administrator of Patient Education and Design while her team assumes responsibility for patient education for the eight-hospital health system.
 She said, “As a health care designer and leader, I am using my doctoral education and research training to foster a culture of creativity and innovation to empower nurses and other health care professionals in health care delivery.
 This enables me to create and sustain supportive patient experiences. ”

 Thompson chose to concentrate her award-winning doctoral dissertation study on nurses because they spend more time with patients than other healthcare workers.
 “My study was focused on uncovering the innovation potential in nurses when they receive design training to solve their own problems in patient care delivery,” said Thompson.
 The study was inspired by Daniel Pink’s writings on the value of balancing right- and left-brain thinking – the textbook for Dr. Robin Franklin’s Creativity & Innovation course.
-With what she calls the dream team of a dissertation committee (including Dr. Doan, Dr. Franklin, and Dr. William Ross (chair)), Thompson’s study explored the challenges nurses face and how they can find solutions to their problems.
+With what she calls the dream team of a dissertation committee (including Dr. Doan, and Dr. Franklin), Thompson’s study explored the challenges nurses face and how they can find solutions to their problems.
 She said, “Nurses need tools that will empower them as they solve problems for patients and families, and for themselves.”

 Thompson is also president and founder of the nonprofit Institute for Patient-Centered Design, Inc., and is a member of the Consensus Committee on Newborn ICU Design.
 While she has published multiple peer reviewed articles in her career, she credits CSU’s Doctor of Education program for teaching her how to conduct research.
 According to Thompson, her dissertation has received national attention and paved the way for the introduction of new knowledge in health care design and innovation.
 “I know this was God’s will, giving me the opportunity to disseminate the findings of my study as a Beryl Patient Experience Scholar during a time that it would be most useful to help nurses and patients,” Thompson said.